 “The Entrepreneurship Academy promotes entrepreneurial skills amongst students and provides financial and mentoring support for those ready to set up their own business.
 We are delighted that Kayleigh is this year’s recipient and, with this support, we are sure she will make a great success of her business.”

 Derby College Director of Enterprise and Innovation Louise Curd concluded;

-“As part of this programme, we recognised the additional support that young entrepreneurs require whether they are still at College or who have recently left.
-The Lounge sessions have been held at the College for students to meet business people and entrepreneurs and learn from their experiences, with the final event taking everything that has been discussed and preparing for the final ‘Pioneer Pitch’.
-Students across the College have also been invited to submit their business ideas to the panel and we are delighted that Kayleigh is the first to be provided with the financial and mentoring support under this new programme.
-We are particularly grateful to Flint Bishop Solicitors for their long-term commitment to supporting our students as well as financially helping students like, Kayleigh and others realise their entrepreneurial aspirations.
-We are very much looking forward to continuing to work with Claire and the team.”
+“The college’s Entrepreneurship Academy programme links students with employers to give them mentoring and work experience and placement opportunities to better prepare them for the world of work.
+Students across the college have also been invited to submit their business ideas to the panel and we are delighted that Kayleigh is the first to be provided with the financial and mentoring support under this new programme.
+We are particularly grateful to Flint Bishop for their long-term commitment to supporting our students as well as financially helping students like, Kayleigh and others realise their entrepreneurial aspirations.”

 For more information about our support for the Entrepreneurship Academy, please contact us on 01332 226 126 or complete the form below.